Aznoryusof/candidate_chatai/README.md

 This application has been tested to successfully run on a laptop with a single RTX 2060 GPU that has 6 GB of GDDR6 memory running on Ubuntu 22.04 LTS.

 The application uses open-source Python tools including ChromaDB, Langchain, llama.cpp, Streamlit and Flask.
+The application and logic flow as well as the architecture diagram are available in the following [slide deck](./diagrams/SAP Generative AI COE Slides.pdf).

 The following describes the step-by-step process of setting up the application using docker containers on a Linux machine.